TheAngryByrd/MiniScaffold/Content/Console/README.md

 - `CONFIGURATION` will set the [configuration](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build?tabs=netcore2x#options) of the dotnet commands.
 If not set, it will default to Release.
   - `CONFIGURATION=Debug ./build.sh` will result in `-c` additions to commands such as in `dotnet build -c Debug`
-- `GITHUB_TOKEN` will be used to upload release notes and nuget packages to github.
+- `GITHUB_TOKEN` will be used to upload release notes and NuGet packages to GitHub.
   - Be sure to set this before releasing
 - `DISABLE_COVERAGE` Will disable running code coverage metrics.
 AltCover can have [severe performance degradation](https://github.com/SteveGilham/altcover/issues/57) so it's worth disabling when looking to do a quicker feedback loop.
   - `DISABLE_COVERAGE=1 ./build.sh`